TEAM--Gummy/platform_manifest/README.md

 Gummy now builds with OpendJdk as it's default java, if your build environment still uses java6 then prior to building Gummy enter from the root of your build dir:

     {x}   export LEGACY_USE_JAVA6=true

+or if your build environment uses Oracle java7 (instead of OpenJava) then prior to building Gummy enter from the root of your build dir:
+    {x}   export USE_ORACLE_JAVA=true

 Sync and Build:
 ---------------